jannispkz/sharedeverything/README.md

 ## Why This Fork Exists

 I found the original SharedHealth mod and noticed it skipped 1.21.4, so I thought "how hard could it be to port it?"
 Well, after successfully porting it, I started adding features my friends and I wanted for our speedrun challenges.
 One thing led to another, and it evolved into this speedrun-focused hybrid.
-So if you like this kind of stuff feel free to use it
+So if you like this kind of stuff feel free to use it.

 ⚠️ **WARNING: This mod includes AUTO WORLD DELETION features for speedrun resets.
 Read carefully before using!** ⚠️